cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

             * Authentication: SSH public key
             * Proceed to the next tab by clicking **`Next: Disks >`**
         * Disks tab
+            * This is the one 'optional' part of creating an Azure VM (recommended)
             * Click the link for **`Create and attach a new disk`**
             * Click **`Change size`**, select 4 GiB (much cheaper than 1024 GiB); click **`Ok`**
             * Click **`Next: Networking >`**
         * Networking tab: Nothing to do here; click **`Next: Management >`**
-            * Notice in passing that SSH is assigned port 22
+            * Notice in passing that SSH is assigned port 22.
+                * SSH ('secure shell') is a secure connection from one computer to another
         * Management tab:
             * Click Enable auto-shutdown
             * Set a stop time, for example 5PM; select this time zone Pacific Time